archlinux/aur/README.md

 can I call a little provisioning script snippet during mkinitcpio build time?
 * use `InitrdCall=inline-bash-code-here`

-how can provide custom interactive user shell for ssh client
+how can I provide custom interactive user shell for ssh client
 * change sample shell file located in `/etc/mkinitcpio.d/shell.sh`

 which ssh user keys are used by initramfs sshd server?